Jarvis-Yu/Dottore-Genius-Invokation-TCG-Simulator/dev_docs/state_machine_design.md

 - If `GivenChoiceType` returns a `tuple`, then you are expected to choose one item from the `tuple` as the chosen choice.

-- If `GivenChoiceType` returns `ActualDices`, then you are expected to choose some of the dices from the returned one.
+- If `GivenChoiceType` returns `ActualDice`, then you are expected to choose some of the dice from the returned one.
-  (As to how many and which dices to choose is based on the context that needs to be judged by the user)
+  (As to how many and which dice to choose is based on the context that needs to be judged by the user)

-- If `GivenChoiceType` returns `AbstractDices`, then you are expected to provide some `ActualDices` that can satisfy the `AbstractDices`.
+- If `GivenChoiceType` returns `AbstractDice`, then you are expected to provide some `ActualDice` that can satisfy the `AbstractDice`.
-  (the concept of `AbstractDices` and `ActualDices` will be discussed later)
+  (the concept of `AbstractDice` and `ActualDice` will be discussed later)

 - If `GivenChoiceType` returns `Cards`, then you are expected to choose some `Cards` from the returned one.